-Please refer to the Addendum form for antiretroviral codes that should be used on the official Florida HIV/AIDS adult case report form.
+Please refer to the Testing and Treatment form for antiretroviral codes that should be used on the official Florida HIV/AIDS adult case report form.

 If you are a laboratory director and need to report a positive HIV test result (e.g. Western Blot, HIV viral load test, etc.) or CD4 test result please refer to the "Laboratory Reporting Guidelines" form below and submit the required information on an official laboratory form and follow the mailing directions listed at the bottom of this webpage.